 Some specialties may have specific requirements as to allowable time away during training as specified by the designated American Board of Medical Specialties (ABMS) Member Board.
 Each Member Board has its own requirements for allowable time away (absence from training).
 When a clinical trainee requests a leave of absence, the Program Director is required to apprise the clinical trainee resident/fellow of an extension to training, if an extension is known to be required at that time.
 Certification requirements for each specialty may be reviewed on the ABMS website or AOA website.
-Please refer to the section on Leave of Absence (LOA) in the clinical trainee sites Benefits and Conditions of Employment Information Booklet.
+Please refer to the section on Leave of Absence in the Benefits and Conditions of Employment Information Booklet.

 A clinical trainee may also be required to extend training to reach an acceptable level of performance to progress to the next graduate level or to successfully complete the training program.
 The Program Director is required to apprise the clinical trainee of an extension to training for deficient performance in accordance with the GME Promotion Policy.
-The Program Director should advise a clinical trainee/research fellows of reappointment without promotion or extension to successfully complete the training program at least four months before the end of the current appointment.
+The Program Director must also complete the Application for an Extension of Training and submit the paperwork to the GME Office.
+The Program Director should advise a clinical trainee of reappointment without promotion or extension to successfully complete the training program at least four months before the end of the current appointment.
 If the primary cause of the non-promotion occurs within the four months prior to the end of the contract, Program Director must provide as much written notice as the circumstances reasonably allow.
-Specific board requirements regarding allowable time away are provided on the ABMS website for each accredited program and the AOA website for each

-Osteopathic program and should be provided to the clinical trainee at the beginning of the program and when a leave of absence may/will extend training.
+Specific board requirements regarding allowable time away are provided on the ABMS website for each accredited program and the AOA website for each Osteopathic program and should be provided to the clinical trainee at the beginning of the program and when a leave of absence may/will extend training.